An industry resource published by Cogan·

 A 250 PSF design at original construction would have added $15,000–25,000 to the project.
 The retrofit is now more expensive AND disruptive AND doesn't fully solve the problem.

-How to spec live load capacity correctly
+How do you spec mezzanine live load capacity correctly?

 Step 1: Identify the maximum realistic use case, not the typical.
 What's the heaviest plausible use within 5–10 years?